Electrolysis vs laser hair removal: which is right for you?

 Cons of electrolysis

-If you’re looking for quick results, electrolysis isn’t the best opinion.
-After all, the process involves probing each individual hair follicle to stop unwanted hair in its tracks.
-Most hair follicles contain several individual hairs, so they won’t all be reached in the initial session.
+If you’re looking for speedy results, electrolysis isn’t the best opinion.
+The process involves probing each individual hair follicle to stop unwanted hair in its tracks.
+Most hair follicles contain several individual hairs, so they won’t all be targeted in the initial session.

-You’ll probably notice stragglers growing at spots that were already treated—but don't get rid of them!
-This gives your hair removal expert a clue as to which follicles need additional attention.
-However, some people will need up to a dozen electrolysis sessions in total—which will of course up the cost.
+You’ll probably notice stragglers growing in spots that were already treated—but don't get rid of them.
+These give your practitioner a clue as to which follicles need additional attention.
+Some people will need up to a dozen electrolysis sessions in total, which of course also ups the cost.

-According to the U.S. Food and Drug Administration (FDA), there are additional risks if the procedure isn’t done properly.
-Needles that aren’t thoroughly sterilized can lead to infections, and poor technique can cause scarring.
-That’s why it’s essential to work with a qualified, experienced professional.
+According to the FDA, there are also risks if the procedure isn’t done properly.
+Needles that aren’t thoroughly sterilized can lead to infections, and poor technique can cause scarring—which is why it's essential to visit a qualified and experienced professional.

 How does laser hair removal work?